 The first pair of contact lenses is rumored to have been created in 1887.
-It is said that they were clumsy, ill-fitting and painful to wear.
+It is said that they were clumsy, ill-fitting, and painful to wear.
 Since then, the science of contact lenses has come a very long way.
 Thin, lightweight, and breathable materials have replaced hard, non-porous glass, and they can be worn for longer periods of time than their predecessors.
-Dr. Brock Magruder, an eye surgeon in Orlando, recognizes the importance contact lenses plays in the lives of many patients in the Central Florida area.
-More importantly, though, Doc Brock wants to alert you to the top 10 reasons why the improper use and handling of contact lenses can do more harm than good.
+At Magruder Laser Vision, we recognize the importance contact lenses play in the lives of many patients in the Central Florida area.
+More importantly, though, we want to alert you to the top 10 reasons why the improper use and handling of contact lenses can do more harm than good.

 - Failure to keep your contact lenses appropriately cleaned and sterilized can significantly increase the chance of developing eye infections.
 Be sure to use recognized brand solutions to be assured of the ingredients.